 Tea is proven to help with mood and problem-solving.

 As it affects the body and makes us feel better, is there really the need for debating if tea is holistic?
-I don’t think there is, after all, one of the definitions of medicine is “healing substances or drugs collectively.”
+I don’t think there is after all one of the definitions of medicine is “healing substances or drugs collectively.”
 With that wording then tea is truly medicine for the mind, body, and soul.
-But dear friend, what do you think?
+But dear traveler, what do you think?